technocapeman/Python_Chatbot/README.md

 Then, download this repository, and run the "main.py" file to start interacting with the chatbot!

-Please note that the program is currently in a beta stage, and that there may be issues with the program.
-Please feel free to send us feedback on our program.

 Thank you for using Python Chatbot!
 We hope you enjoy using it!